kennyinthirathclq/how-do-react-good/README.md

 - State is a mutable, private variable for exclusive for each instansiation of the <List /> object
 - Defined in key:pair as a map
 - We can now reference the state, let's try chaning the array we display in the list

+# Changing state with buttons
+- First we need to create a button
+* Side note, returned JSX elements always need to be wrapped in a parent component such as <div> or <span>
+- Let's add the button to increase prices by a dollar on every click as an upcharge
+- First create the button

+- Next we need to create the function
+- We'll use React's setState function to mutate the state
+  - Note that it's async
+- for our function to understand this (in relation to the instanition of the object) we need to bind 'this' to it (Read up on this in the You Don't Know JS)
+- We then read the previous state and map the value to be + 1
+- Then we update the button's onClick to wire the click listener to run this function